One Remarkable Way to Knit in the Round: Use 2 Circular Needles

 Want to know more about knitting on two circular needles?
 Check out these handy tutorials!

-Two circular needle knitting is a fantastic way to knit small-diameter items like socks, slippers, mittens, and fingerless mitts and gloves.
+Using two circular needles is a fantastic way to knit small-diameter items like socks, slippers, mittens, and fingerless mitts and gloves.
 Even better is that you can use this method to knit two at once.
 Never again suffer from Second Sock (or Mitten) Syndrome!

 The advantages of knitting with two circular needles over 4 or 5 DPNs are many.
 To wit: